PriyankaKhodiyar18/PriyankaKhodiyar18/README.md

 - 👋 Hi, I’m @PriyankaKhodiyar18
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning in Hyderaad
+- 🌱 I’m currently leaving in Hyderaad
 - 💞️ I’m looking to collaborate on freelancing recruitment world
 - 📫 How to reach me - priyankakhodiyar14@gmail.com